What to Expect After Taking Emergency Contraceptionby Eileen Bailey Health Writer

 You may experience some irregularities with your period after taking emergency contraception, but you should have a normal period within the following month, according to the Princeton University website for emergency contraception.

 When your period arrives may be related to when you took the emergency contraceptive pill.
 Generally, women started their periods a day earlier when they used emergency contraception more than two days before ovulation, and their periods were two days later than expected when they took the pills more than two days after ovulation, according to a study completed at Princeton.
 Because taking the emergency contraceptive pill does not guarantee that you won’t get pregnant, you should take a pregnancy test if your period is more than a week late.

 You may also notice some spotting after taking the medication and before your next period.
 You might notice that your first period is lighter or heavier than normal.
 This should resolve by the following month.

 What are the side effects of emergency contraception?

 The most common side effects, according to Princeton University, include:

 Around 20 percent of women experience vomiting after taking the morning after pill.
-If vomiting occurs within two hours of taking the medication, you should contact your doctor as it is possible that the medication was not absorbed and you will need an additional dose.
-If vomiting occurs within 1 hour of taking the emergency contraceptive pill, it is generally recommended that an anti-nausea medication be given and the emergency contraceptive pill be given again.
+If vomiting occurs within two hours of taking the medication, you should contact your doctor as it's possible that the medication was not absorbed and you'll need an additional dose.
+If vomiting occurs within one hour of taking the emergency contraceptive pill, it's generally recommended that an anti-nausea medication be given and the emergency contraceptive pill be given again.

 Eating small meals, using easily digestible foods, and avoiding dehydration can help, but often the nausea is unavoidable.
 Medications that help reduce nausea can be given either before nausea develops or to treat nausea.
 The nausea tends not to last very long, and most women feel better by the next day.